Metric/AnS/README.md

 Windows 8+, Linux, Mac

 # Requirements for Any OS
-- Minimum 450MB RAM (Starts at 100MB but if you use region data then it will always use about 410MB of ram when building LUA data)
+- Minimum 650MB RAM (Starts at 100MB but if you use region data then it will always use about 650MB of ram when building LUA data)
-	- Depending on feedback, the LUA generation may be transitioned to server side and thus only a file download will happen on client at that point
 - Hard Drive Space 150MB+
 - Requires x64 processor